-Pumpkin cake is an autumn favourite bake with my family.
+Pumpkin bundt cake is an autumn favourite bake with my family.
 Sweet pumpkin, blended with a mix of warming spices, a real afternoon treat with a cup of tea.

-Pumpkin cake is one of my favourite autumn bakes.
+Pumpkin bundt cake is one of my favourite autumn bakes.
 There is no better way to scent your kitchen than baking this fabulous spiced cake.
 Pumpkin cake is something I bake regularly when pumpkin is in season.
 As soon as pumpkins appear on our supermarket shelves I put this cake top of my bake list!
 A position it holds for weeks!

 As soon as the weather starts to change, so too does my taste as far as food is concerned.
 There’s a definite nip in the air and that has me hankering after the warm spices I often associate with the changing seasons.
 Autumn for us both means spice!